 You need to find a REALTOR(r) that you get along with.
 Personality clashes can make the selling process even more stressful than it needs to be.
 You will be in contact with your REALTOR(r) constantly via phone, text, email and in person.
 Don’t undervalue how important “liking” someone is.

-We hope these tips help you find a REALTOR(r) that you are excited to work with!
+We hope these tips on How to Choose the Right REALTOR helped!
 We would love to be considered for an interview for the job of selling your home.
 Contact The Saugeen Team so we can show you what makes us different!
-Happy hunting!